 I was literally going to write a blog about the part luck plays in life because of my previous blog.

 I had just finished reading Erik Larson’s book Dead Wake and was going to use the example of the Lusitania and how it left late because of a totally random occurrence of the Captain’s niece being unexpectedly stranded on the boat after the crew pulled up the gangplank and them needing to redock the ship.
 This chance occurrence had so many long-lasting ramifications besides the obvious tragic loss of life when it sank.

-Then I went to read some recent posts by Morgan Housel, who is one of my favorite writers today, and he wrote a much better version than I can hope to write so just go read his article!
+Then I went to read some recent posts by Morgan Housel.
+One of my favorite writers today who wrote a much better version than I can hope to write.
+So just go read his article!

 As the blurb says “The most wisdom per word of any newsletter on the web.”
 I find it hard to disagree.
 His book Atomic Habits is also amazing.